 Both fighters made weight for the vacant IBF middleweight title bout taking place on Saturday night at the Bell Centre in Montreal, Canada.

-Opponent and former WBO title holder Hassan N’Dam had no problems when he took centre stage as the Gary Hyde-managed Frenchman came in at a relatively light 158.6lbs (pictures by Golden Boy).
+Opponent and former WBO titleholder Hassan N’Dam had no problems when he took center stage as the Gary Hyde-managed Frenchman came in at a relatively light 158.6lbs (pictures by Golden Boy).

-The victor of the contest will be the new owner of Jermain Taylor’s ex-championship and be right in the mix for a unification in the forthcoming months.
+The contest’s victor will be the new owner of Jermain Taylor’s ex-championship and be right in the mix for unification in the forthcoming months.

-In the co-feature, Jerry Belmontes weighed 134.4lbs, whilst Dierry Jean scaled 135lbs for their anticipated lightweight encounter.
+In the co-feature, Jerry Belmontes weighed 134.4lbs, while Dierry Jean scaled 135lbs for their anticipated lightweight encounter.

-Both fights are live on FOX Sports 2 and FOX Deportes this Saturday night
+This Saturday night, both fights are live on FOX Sports 2 and FOX Deportes.